FIFA World Cup: Other FIFA tournaments

 An equivalent tournament for women's football, the FIFA Women's World Cup, was first held in 1991 in China.
 The women's tournament is smaller in scale and profile than the men's, but is growing; the number of entrants for the 2007 tournament was 120, more than double that of 1991.

 Men's football has been included in every Summer Olympic Games except 1896 and 1932.
 Unlike many other sports, the men's football tournament at the Olympics is not a top-level tournament, and since 1992, an under-23 tournament with each team allowed three over-age players.
 Women's football made its Olympic debut in 1996.

 The FIFA Confederations Cup was a tournament held one year before the World Cup at the World Cup host nation(s) as a dress rehearsal for the upcoming World Cup.
-It is contested by the winners of each of the six FIFA confederation championships, along with the FIFA World Cup champion and the host country.
+It was contested by the winners of each of the six FIFA confederation championships, along with the FIFA World Cup champion and the host country.
 The first edition took place in 1992 and the last edition was played in 2017.
 In March 2019, FIFA confirmed that the tournament would no longer be active owing to an expansion of the FIFA Club World Cup in 2021.

-FIFA also organises international tournaments for youth football (FIFA U-20 World Cup, FIFA U-17 World Cup, FIFA U-20 Women's World Cup, FIFA U-17 Women's World Cup), club football (FIFA Club World Cup), and football variants such as futsal (FIFA Futsal World Cup) and beach soccer (FIFA Beach Soccer World Cup).
-The latter three do not have a women's version, although a FIFA Women's Club World Cup has been proposed.
+FIFA also organises international tournaments for youth football (FIFA U-20 World Cup, FIFA U-17 World Cup, FIFA U-20 Women's World Cup, FIFA U-17 Women's World Cup), club football (FIFA Club World Cup, FIFA Women's Club World Cup (starting in 2028), FIFA Intercontinental Cup, FIFA Women's Champions Cup), and football variants such as futsal (FIFA Futsal World Cup, FIFA Futsal Women's World Cup) and beach soccer (FIFA Beach Soccer World Cup), the latter not having a women's version.
 The FIFA U-20 Women's World Cup is held biannually, including the year before each Women's World Cup.
 Both tournaments were awarded in a single bidding process on three occasions, with the U-20 tournament serving as a dress rehearsal for the larger competition each time (2010, 2014 and 2018).